rollins-cms/cms330-spr20/sprint2/sprint2.md

    * Heap
    * Stack
 2. Virtual address translation
-    A. Policies: address translation (conceptually)
+   - Policies: address translation (conceptually)
-    B. Mechanisms:
+   - Mechanisms:
       * Base and bounds (a.k.a dynamic relocation)
       * Segmentation (generalized base and bounds)
 3. Issues and Problems with different memory policies
-   A. framentation
+   - framentation
-   B. why base and bounds has problems
+   - why base and bounds has problems
-   C. why segementation has problems
+   - why segementation has problems

 # Requirements (What you need to do):